GiorgosKoutsikos/Gallery/README.md

 ## ℹ️ Note

-This project was created for **learning purposes only** and reflects my current skill level.
+This project was created for **learning purposes only**.
 Any feedback is welcome!